 "The idea isn't to squeeze labor by compelling managers to perform physical tasks and work long hours without overtime pay.
 The idea is to encourage managers to increase their compensation and improve their lives by running profitable businesses as if they owned them, regardless of the hours or tasks required."

-Noting that Obama had maintained his administration would consult with workers and business owners before instituting new regulations, Puzder added, "Maybe he should begin the process by asking managers who make below the new threshold whether they would prefer to keep their current salaries and incentive compensation or, in exchange for this overtime 'opportunity,' go back to being hourly employees without bonus potential or equity incentives.
+Noting that Obama had maintained that his administration would consult with workers and business owners before instituting new regulations, Puzder added, "Maybe he should begin the process by asking managers who make below the new threshold whether they would prefer to keep their current salaries and incentive compensation or, in exchange for this overtime 'opportunity,' go back to being hourly employees without bonus potential or equity incentives.
 Their answer might surprise him."

 © 2015 Newsmax.
 All rights reserved.